neo4j/graph-data-science-client/README.md

 When calling path finding or topological link prediction algorithms one has to provide specific nodes as input arguments.
 When using the GDS procedure API directly to call such algorithms, typically Cypher `MATCH` statements are used in order to find valid representations of input nodes of interest, see eg. [this example in the GDS docs](https://neo4j.com/docs/graph-data-science/current/algorithms/dijkstra-source-target/#algorithms-dijkstra-source-target-examples-stream).
-To simplify this, `gdsclient` provides a utility function, `gds.find_node_id`, for letting one find nodes without using Cypher.
+To simplify this, `graphdatascience` provides a utility function, `gds.find_node_id`, for letting one find nodes without using Cypher.

 Below is an example of how this can be done (supposing `G` is a projected `Graph` with `City` nodes having `name` properties):